polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/learn.md

 Our Proof of Existence module will expose two callable functions:

-* `make_claim` - Which allows a user to claim the existence of a file by uploading a file digest.
+* `create_claim` - Which allows a user to claim the existence of a file by uploading a file digest.

 * `revoke_claim` - Which allows the current owner of a claim to revoke their